HEROES: Unreal Engine-based Human and Emergency Robot Operation Education System: Related Works

 \subsection{Training professionals for MCIs through computer-aided simulations}

-MCIs, occurring with an increased frequency nowadays, require complex coordination and efficient action by several different entities such as first responders, medical professionals, and technical specialists.
+MCIs, require complex coordination and efficient action by several different entities, such as first responders, medical professionals, and technical specialists.
 Furthermore, the random and chaotic nature of such incidents often makes it difficult to prepare for every possibility, with service providers facing unexampled scenarios regularly.
 Current methods for training often lack the realism or variability to model MCIs effectively.
-Computer-aided simulations, through the use of virtual environments, static and procedural, provide an incredible substitute for such training in the form of virtual-world-based hospital simulations \cite{Pucher2014Virtual} or VR-based disaster training \cite{Hsu2013State}.
-The effectiveness of using virtual reality to simulate MCI environments has been found to be an effective method of training medical professionals and first responders, thus validating the transfer of simulation training to the real world. \cite{Farra2012Integrative}.
-Multiple instances of MCI simulation for training have proven fruitful both in cases of initial training \cite{Cohen2013Emergency, Cohen2012Major, Heinrichs2010Training}, and in the assessment of technical and non-technical preparedness \cite{Cohen2013Tactical}.
-These works have highlighted the efficacy of computer simulations in training for MCIs and thus showcase that discrete simulations of such events can represent actual events accurately.
+Computer-aided simulations, through the use of virtual environments provide an incredible substitute for such training \cite{Pucher2014Virtual, Hsu2013State}.
+Virtual reality to simulations of MCI environments have been found to be an effective method of training medical professionals and first responders \cite{Farra2012Integrative}.
+Multiple instances of MCI simulation for training have proven fruitful both in cases of initial training \cite{Cohen2013Emergency, Cohen2012Major, Heinrichs2010Training}, and in the assessment of preparedness \cite{Cohen2013Tactical}.
+These works have highlighted the efficacy of computer simulations in training for MCIs and thus showcase that virtual simulations of such events can represent actual events accurately.